the things that keep us human

 ONLINE VIEWING

-The Furies: A Laptopera Trailer * in three minutes, see the what, why, and how The Furies happened! * on my new Youtube Channel.
+The Furies: A Laptopera Trailer * in three minutes, see how and why The Furies happened! * on my new Youtube Channel.

 **The Furies: A Laptopera** new opera for laptop orchestra and live vocalists based on the Electra story * watch Live-Stream recordings here